Penny Creek Band

 Mandolin and Vocals

 Fritz grew up in Southern New York (Long Island) and began playing guitar when his mother gave up on learning to play her new ’62 Gibson.
 He was in his first band in 1969, being allowed to play those 2 famous notes in “For What It’s Worth” by Buffalo Springfield.
 He discovered bluegrass music in the mid ‘70’s when, as a dedicated Deadhead, he bought the “Old And In The Way” album.
 David Grisman’s playing inspired him to buy his first mandolin, a Harmony held together with wood screws.
 More serious mandolin and bluegrass playing dominated the ‘80’s and ‘90’s when he was in a succession of bands.
 He has fond memories of playing in Breakeven Bluegrass, Southern Shores and Scattergrass, among others.
 Fritz moved to South Florida in 1995 and has for 20 years been a member of the South Florida Bluegrass Association, even serving briefly on its board.
 Fitz moved to Cocoa Beach, Florida in August of 2015.
-He is excited and humbled to be the newest member of the Penny Creek Band, and hopes to play with those wonderful folks for many years to come.
+He is excited and humbled to be a member of the Penny Creek Band, and hopes to play with those wonderful folks for many years to come.

 Bass and Vocals